-Hi, my name is Angelita.
-I am an ESOL (English to Speakers of Other Languages) teacher in Fulton County Schools in Georgia.
+My name is Angelita Cuevas Rodriguez, and I am an ESOL (English to Speakers of Other Languages) teacher with Fulton County Schools in Georgia.

-I have completed my bachelor degree in elementary education in Ateneo De Zamboanga University, a Catholic school in the Philippines owned and managed by American and Filipino Jesuit priests.
-I specialized in General Science for my first three years in college, and later changed my major to English as a Second Language.
-Later, I pursued my graduate school study in Cebu Normal University in the Philippines, but left before completing my degree since I got a job offer to teach English as a Second Language (ESL) in China.
-After teaching (ESL) for about six years, I decided to enroll in a graduate school program here in the United States.
-I recently completed my master's degree in English as a Second Language (ESL) at American College of Education.
+I earned my Bachelor’s degree in Elementary Education from Ateneo de Zamboanga University, a Jesuit institution in the Philippines.
+I initially specialized in General Science before transitioning to English as a Second Language.
+I later pursued graduate studies at Cebu Normal University, which I paused after receiving an opportunity to teach ESL in China.
+After several years of international teaching experience, I returned to graduate studies in the United States and recently completed my Master’s degree in English as a Second Language at the American College of Education.

 No comments: